Middlemore Hospital: Performance

 An investigation into the death of a patient in the emergency department on 15 June 2022 concluded that the department was unsafe for both patients and its staff.
 On that night it was at least 30% over-capacity - but this was “…not an isolated day.”
 Margie Apa of Te Whatu Ora accepted the conclusions of the report.

 New facilities

 New Clinical Services Block (Harley Gray Building)

 A new five-storey clinical services block was formally opened in April 2014 at a cost of NZ$190 million.
 This includes: 14 new operating theatres, a 38-cot neonatal care unit, a 42-bed medical assessment unit, a 23-bed post-anaesthetic care unit, a 20-bed theatre admission and discharge unit, and a state-of-the-art central sterile supply department.
 The building was named after orthopaedic surgeon Harley Gray who was an orthopaedic surgeon at Middlemore until 2001 and was made a Companion of the New Zealand Order of Merit in 2003.

-Ko Awatea

-The Ko Awatea Centre was built in 2011 at a cost of NZ$10 million with a mandate to lead an innovative approach to achieving sustainable, high-quality healthcare services.
-It was designed to be a hub of education, improvement and innovation to support health systems and public services – foremost to support Counties Manukau Health, but also locally, nationally and internationally.
-Ko Awatea is also a centre of education dedicated to meeting the needs of students, CMH staff and visitors through education, leadership and professional development.
-The name, Ko Awatea, means ‘first light'.
-The name was gifted from tangata whenua, indicative of the value that Maori place on Ko Awatea and its role in CMH.